csc-training/GeoML/08_cnn_segmentation/Readme.md

         * Predicted tiles in folder `predictions512_5`
         * Merged big .tif file: `CNN_5.tif`

-8. Estimate the multi-class model visually with QGIS.
+8. Evaluate the multi-class model visually with QGIS.

-9. Estimate the multi-class model with scikit-learn
+9. Evaluate the multi-class model with scikit-learn
     * Open again [08_3_evaluate.ipynb](08_3_evaluate.ipynb)
     * Run also the multi-class cells.